Who Gets the House in a Divorce?

 Regardless of where you live, many people find that selling a house during divorce is often the easiest way to split up.
 Fortunately, there’s a solution for divorcing people who want to sell quickly and divvy up the profits—even if one spouse prefers to stay.
 The solution is Truehold.

 At Truehold, we’re committed to helping homeowners access their equity at a competitive price, whether you need it to pay off debts, finance an education, or go your separate ways.
-Then, we give you the option to continue living at home as a renter through a residential leaseback.
+Then, we give you the option to continue living at home as a renter through a sell and stay transaction.

-Interested in learning more about how Truehold’s Sale-Leaseback can help you harness your home’s value?
+Interested in learning more about how Truehold’s sell and stay transaction can help you harness your home’s value?
 Get started today.

 Sources: